 The Supreme Court described USERRA as a statute "very similar to Title VII."
 131 S. Ct. at 1191.
 USERRA provides that "[a]n employer shall be considered to have engaged in [prohibited] actions ... if the person's membership ... in the services ... is a motivating factor in the employer's action."
 38 U.S.C. § 4311(c).
 Likewise, Title VII prohibits employment discrimination "because of ... race," among other grounds, and provides that the complaining party establishes an unlawful employment practice when it demonstrates that race "was a motivating factor for any employment practice, even though other factors also motivated the practice."
 42 U.S.C. § 2000e-2(a), (m).
 Thus, under Staub, proximate cause necessary to establish a Title VII claim requires only some direct relation between the injury asserted and injurious conduct alleged, and excludes only those links that are too remote, purely contingent, or indirect.
 See McKenna v.
 City of Philadelphia, 649 F.3d 171, 178 (3d Cir.
-2011) (applying Staub in Title VII context), cert. denied (2012); see also Crowe v.
+2011) (applying Staub in Title VII context), cert. denied, 132 S. Ct.
+1918 (2012); see also Crowe v.
 ADT Sec.
 Servs., Inc., 649 F.3d 1189, 1194-95 (10th Cir.
 2011) (same); Davis v.
 Omni-Care, Inc., 482 Fed.
-Appx 102, 2012 WL 1959367, at \7 n.
+Appx.
+102, 109 n.
 8 (6th Cir.
-June 1, 2012) (same).
+2012) (same).

 In McKenna, a Title VII case, a police officer was ultimately terminated by a Police Board of Inquiry, and there was evidence suggesting his superior, who referred the matter to the board, was acting with a retaliatory animus.
-Id. at 176-80.
-Accordingly, the Third Circuit U.S. Court of Appeals affirmed the jury's verdict for the plaintiff.
+649 F.3d at 176-80.
+Accordingly, the Third Circuit affirmed the jury's verdict for the plaintiff.
 Id.

 In Chattman v.
-Toho Tenax America, Inc., 686 F.3d 339 (6th Cir.
-2012), a supervisor who had made several disparaging comments about African-Americans recommended that the African-American plaintiff be terminated for horseplay in his work site.
-Id. at 343-44.
+Toho Tenax America, Inc., 686 F.3d 339, 343-44 (6th Cir.
+2012), a supervisor who had made several disparaging comments about African Americans recommended that the African American plaintiff be terminated for horseplay at his work site.
 Based on the supervisor's recommendation, company officials issued the plaintiff a final written warning that had the effect of making him ineligible for a promotion.
 Id. at 344-45.
-The Court, finding dispositive the reasoning of Staub, held that in order to impute a supervisor's racial animus to the ultimate decisionmaker under Staub, a plaintiff must show that (1) the supervisor "perform[ed] an act motivated by [discriminatory] animus that [was] intended ... to cause an adverse employment action," and (2) the supervisor's "discriminatory action is a proximate cause of the ultimate employment action."
+The Sixth Circuit, relying on Staub, held that in order to impute a supervisor's racial animus to the ultimate decisionmaker under Staub, a plaintiff must show that (1) the supervisor "perform[ed] an act motivated by [discriminatory] animus that [was] intended ... to cause an adverse employment action," and (2) the supervisor's "discriminatory action is a proximate cause of the ultimate employment action."
 Id. at 351 (emphasis and ellipsis in original) (quoting Staub, 131 S. Ct. at 1194 (emphasis in original)).
-Applying that standard, the Sixth Circuit U.S. Court of Appeals reversed a summary judgment that had been entered for the employer.
+Applying that standard, the Sixth Circuit reversed a summary judgment that had been entered for the employer.